Contents Home Map

 There are other very minor rule changes, which are all included in the format definition, for which see IVTFF format 2.0 definition.

 The change to the meaning of the <-> and <~> dedicated comments means that the way they are processed by ivtt could be improved as well.
-In particular the option -p related to these comments should now allow the following:
+In particular the option -p related to these comments now allows the following:

 For this purpose, ivtt version 2.0 has been created, which has a few additional minor changes, mainly an additional option (-m3) to run in diagnostics mode only.
 In this case, no output file is generated, but only warning or error messages are generated when applicable.